debreczeniandras/symfony-docs/reference/configuration/doctrine.rst

                 connections:
                     default:
                         options:
-                            # Only if you're using DBAL with PDO:
+                            # add this only if you're using DBAL with PDO:
                             !php/const PDO::ATTR_AUTOCOMMIT: false

-                    # This line disables auto-commit at the DBAL level:
+                    # this option disables auto-commit at the DBAL level:
                     auto_commit: false

     .. code-block:: xml